0cv/sftools/README.md

   - clientId / clientSecret: coming from the connected App in Salesforce (ensure the redirect_uri is setup correctly too in the connected App)
   - sendgrid_apikey: you need to sign up for an account (free)

-After you are done with the 3 steps above, you can run 3 processes in 3 different terminals:
+After you are done with the steps above, you need to run 3 processes in 3 different terminals:
 - `yarn watch:client:hmr` runs anytime a change happens on the front end code
 - `yarn watch:server` runs anytime a change happens on the back end code
 - `yarn start` runs the node server (for backend code)